Interview Question: "Tell Me About a Time You Made a Mistake"

-"When I was an intern, I was much timider than I am today.
-During my internship, I was afraid to ask questions.
+"When I was an intern, I felt timid to ask questions.
 I always felt like people didn't have enough time to help me.
 When it was time for my performance review, my manager told me that he felt like I wasn't learning enough.
 He encouraged me to ask questions so that I could learn.
 After that conversation, I asked many more questions and grew a lot in that role.
 They offered me a job upon graduation.

 This mistake taught me the importance of asking questions.
 Now as a financial planner, I make sure to ask all of my clients an extensive list of questions.
 I want to know everything I can so I can help them make better money decisions."